Breast cancer care

 We treat all types and stages of breast tumors, both pre-cancerous and cancerous.
 Nearly all breast cancer patients will have surgery as part of their treatment plan.
 Radiation and chemotherapy are often also used depending on the specific details of the patient’s disease.
 Beacon offers advanced treatment options for treating breast cancer, including targeted therapies that attack specific targets and spare healthy tissues.
 For example, during radiation, patients can be treated while laying on their belly or do a special breathing exercise while laying on their back to minimize the dose to their heart.
 Beacon’s multidisciplinary team approach to cancer care connects teams focused on delivering the highest quality care to each individual patient.

-Why Choose Beacon?
+Why choose Beacon?

 If diagnosed with cancer, your team will review all of your test results with you and work collaboratively to develop a treatment plan that is best for you.
-Your team may consist of a surgeon, medical oncologist, and a radiation oncologist, depending on the specific details of your cancer.
+Your team may consist of a surgeon, medical oncologist and radiation oncologist, depending on the specific details of your cancer.
 During your consultation, you’ll be able to discuss your questions and concerns and talk about your plan of care with your oncologist.
 Your Beacon provider can also arrange for a second opinion through the Mayo Clinic at no charge.
 If you have an increased risk for breast cancer, our genetic counselor can advise you about how to protect your health.